brandonlieng/DADAbase/README.md

 ### III.
 Remove known sequence variants
 After exploring `seqtab.known`, we can remove sequence variants which we already have data for so that we're left with sequence variants for downstream annotation.

-Store the output data frame of `DADAbase.removeKnownSeqs(seqtab.nochim, seqtab.known)` into another variable such as `seqtab.removed`.
+Store the output data frame of `DADAbase.removeKnownSeqs(seqtab.nochim, seqtab.known)` into another variable such as `seqtab.novel`.
 This data frame holds only sequences that don't already exist in DADAbase.

 <hr>

 ### IV.
 Import novel sequence variants
-Now that we have our data frame of novel sequence variants, we can import them into DADAbase for annotation and committing.
-Load your novel data frame with `DADAbase.importSeqs(seqtab.removed)`.
+Now that we have our data frame of novel sequence variants, we can convert them into a matrix that will be standard for DADAbase to import.
+This matrix will come with columns for you to add annotation information.
+Load your novel data into an import matrix with `DADAbase.prepareNovelSeqs(seqtab.removed)` and store it into another variable.
+An example: `seqtab.import <- DADAbase.prepareNovelSeqs(seqtab.removed)`.

 <hr>

-### V. Adding annotations, tool information, grouping information, and entry metadata
+### V. Adding annotations, tool information, and grouping information
-How you do this step is entirely up to you, so long as you end up with two data frames with the specific formatting required for DADAbase commits.

-* A data frame of two columns titled EXACTLY "Sequences" and "Group" (we will call it `groupings`) This data frame should pair each sequence variant from `seqtab.removed` with a group number from the run.

-* A data frame of two columns titled EXACTLY "Sequences" and "Taxonomy" (we will call it `annoInfo`) This data frame should pair each sequence variant from `seqtab.removed` with its taxonomic information.
-Preferably, the information should exist in the following format: "Kingdom; Phylum; Class; Order; Family; Genus; Species".

-To associate the sequence variants loaded in DADAbase with their grouping and annotations, call the following two functions on the above data frames.
+We now have a matrix with six columns.
+The first column should already be populated with novel sequence variants.
+The remaining five columns are for matching taxonomy, taxonomic assignment tool information, primer and annealing temperature information, associated DOIs, and run/group number information.

+How you fill this matrix is entirely up to you.
+Each sequence variant should have information across the columns.
+To enter information into a column, its easiest to just insert the whole column as a vector in one shot.
+A requirement for this though, is that the order of the values in the vector you're inserting match the order of the sequence variants present in the 'sequence' column.

+If all the values are the same for annotation tools and primer/annealing temperature information, the insertion is rather easy.
 ```
-DADAbase.specifyGroupNums(groupings)
-DADAbase.specifyTaxonomy(annoInfo)
+# Used GreenGenes for example
+seqtab.import[, "taxoMethod"] <- c(rep("GreenGenes", dim(seqtab.import)[1]))

+# Replace the "V4" with what describes the primers you used -- see https://github.com/ggloor/miseq_bin/blob/master/primer_sequences.txt
+seqtab.import[, "primers"] <- c(rep("V4", dim(seqtab.import)[1]))

+# Example if the annealing temperature was 41 deg.
+Celsius
+seqtab.import[, "annealingTemp"] <- c(rep(41, dim(seqtab.import)[1]))
 ```

-To associate annotation tools and keywords to all sequence variants imported, call `DADAbase.specifyTaxoKeys(keys)`, where `keys` is a string specifying the tools used to annotate the sequences.
-For example, `keys` might be `"GreenGenes; Silva"`.

-Entry metadata is recorded through `DADAbase.specifyMetadata()`.
-Call this function and follow the prompts to enter metadata.
+For other columns, where the information is rather variable, make a vector first and edit it.
+Then, insert that vector into the appropriate column in one go.

+Once you have a properly filled out matrix, the novel variants are ready for insert into DADAbase!
 <hr>

 ### VI.
 Commit annotated sequence variants to DADAbase